-At the same time as you’re finding content from your library and from the web, you should be evaluating the information for quality.
-Keep in mind that not all the information you find online is credible and reliable or even appropriate for your topic, so you must take a close look at what you are using.
-Use the tips below to determine whether or not you should use a particular source for your research assignment.
+While collecting content from your library and from around the web, you should also be evaluating the information for quality.
+Keep in mind that not all the information you find online is credible, reliable, or even appropriate for your topic, so it is important to take a closer look at what you are reading.
+Use the tips below to determine if you should use a particular source for your research assignment.

 The accusation of 'fake news' is becoming a common way to dismiss any news item that people don't like.
 In light of this trend, it is more important than ever to understand what is NOT fake news.

 Breaking News that is verified and corrected as a situation unfolds may contain factual errors that are later amended.
 Watch for biased assumptions here.

 Opinion Pieces, Commentary and Editorials should be labeled as such.so it is clear to the reader.
 These articles may use oversimplification, hypothetical situations, and hyperbole to make their point.

 Journalism that makes you uncomfortable, or that clashes with your worldview.

 Download the evaluation checklist and refer to it when you need to.
 Test your knowledge of the CRAAP test below.